Skip to main content

 AI video logging interface with automatically generated descriptions

 Video logging is the process of analyzing footage and creating detailed descriptions of its content.
 Traditionally done manually by professional loggers, this time-consuming task involves watching every second of footage, often multiple times, and documenting what appears on screen.
+Kino does that work during ingest, so editors can skim a library without opening every file.

-How Kino Logging Works
+How Kino logging works

 Kino combines multiple AI technologies to analyze your footage:

-• Computer vision identifies objects, scenes, people, and actions
+• Computer vision identifies objects, scenes, people, and actions.

-• Speech recognition captures and contextualizes dialogue
+• Speech recognition captures dialogue.

-Key Features
+Features

 List of video clips with AI-generated titles